-The purpose of this notice is to solicit public nominations for three positions on the Wild Horse and Burro Advisory Board (Board).
-The Board provides advice concerning the management, protection, and control of wild free-roaming horses and burros on the public lands administered by the Department of the Interior, through the Bureau of Land Management (BLM), and the Department of Agriculture, through the U.S. Forest Service.
+The purpose of this notice is to solicit public nominations for three members to the Wild Horse and Burro Advisory Board (Board).
+The Board provides advice concerning management, protection, and control of wild free-roaming horses and burros on the public lands administered by the Department of the Interior, through the Bureau of Land Management (BLM), and the Department of Agriculture, through the Forest Service.

-Nominations must be post marked or submitted to the address listed below no later than August 16, 2013.
+Nominations should be submitted to the address listed below no later than September 22, 2011.